 Coffee beans are roasted and topped off with butter or coconut oil.
 These healthy fats are Keto-approved and keep you full longer than a cup of normal instant coffee.
 While this trend has been around, it will become more common in cafe menus.

 Coffee trend #4: Cashew, coconut or macadamia?

 “What kind of milk would you like?” will become an even more known follow-up question when ordering a cafe latte.
-As more and more people chose non-dairy options, coffee shops are forced to offer variations.
+As more and more people chose non-dairy or plant-based options, coffee shops are forced to offer variations.
 In 2019, it will become more normal that you get to choose between cashew milk, rice milk, macadamia milk, lactose-free milk, soy milk, almond milk or coconut milk.
 Heck, the alternatives almost might need a menu of their own!
 The plant-based trends within cafes will extend to food menus as well with

 Coffee trend #5: Instagram-worthy coffee creations